Written by John Meredyth Lucas and Gene Roddenberry

-Captain Kirk (WIlliam Shatner) and Mr. Spock (Leonard Nimoy) beam down to Ekosia.
+Captain Kirk (William Shatner) and Mr. Spock (Leonard Nimoy) beam down to Ekosia.
 There they find Ekosians dressed in the uniforms of Nazi Germany.
 They learn that John Gill is presiding over the place as Fuhrer.

-I tried remembering how I felt about this episode back when I would first watch it, but unfortunately it doesn’t seem like it made the intended impression on me.
+I tried remembering how I felt about this episode back when I would first watch it, but unfortunately, it doesn’t seem like it made the intended impression on me.
 I’m sure the idea was to shock the audience with a sort of “it can happen here” mentality, but it misses the mark.
-I don’t know if that realization is all the more galvanizing with events like people with Nazi flags having stormed the nation’s Capitol, and there seems to be a lack of understanding among many exactly what’s wrong with that.
+I don’t know if that realization is all the more galvanizing with events like people with Nazi flags having stormed the nation’s Capitol, and there seems to be a lack of understanding among many about exactly what’s wrong with that.

 John Gill was supposed to be a revered historian on Earth.
-Coupled with that knowledge and an understanding of the Prime Directive of non-interference in a planet’s development, why would he chose to steer a society into emulating Nazi Germany?
+Coupled with that knowledge and an understanding of the Prime Directive of non-interference in a planet’s development, why would he choose to steer society into emulating Nazi Germany?
 One can always make the “trains ran on time” argument, or that John Gill was a secret white supremacist, although that wouldn’t seem to apply to a different planet.
-In a remarkable coincidence, there is a neighboring planet named Zeon, and the Ekosian Nazis refer to them as “Zeonist Pigs.”
+In a remarkable coincidence, there is a neighboring planet named Zeon, and the Ekosian Nazis refer to them as “Zionist Pigs.”

 Looking back now, it’s a wonder this aired and anyone went along with it.
 Was it condemning Nazism?
-It’s really not clear on that as having a 23rd century historian decide it’s a good idea to steer a developing culture to emulate the society suggests that he saw some benefit to the society looking back on it.
+It’s really not clear on that as having a 23rd-century historian decide it’s a good idea to steer a developing culture to emulate the society suggests that he saw some benefit to the society looking back on it.
 So is it embracing the society’s ideals and trying to distance itself from the rest?
-Clearly that’s not the case here.
+Clearly, that’s not the case here.
 How could someone so revered by the Federation, and by James Kirk himself, create this society without there being any warning?

 There’s little to highlight here in the way of special effects or makeup.
 When Kirk and Spock are imprisoned they are supposedly whipped.
 The makeup to make it look like the guards drew blood is very obviously just painted on their skin (green in the case of Spock).
 It almost looks like an airbrush or spray can was used.
 This is one time when the makeup department was sorely lacking.